-I was never of standard to play football at a professional level (I was half decent but the wand of a left peg was sadly not good enough to be paid to play) – this I realised in my late teens.
+I was never of standard to play football at a professional level, this I realised in my late teens.
 My dreams turned to being paid to watch the game.
 I’m living my dream.

 I sold TVs for Dixons straight out of College.
 I wanted to experience work and generate a work ethic. £3.18 per hour for the daily grind in St Albans 1998, Christmas, I was shattered, but loved it.

 I loved being part of a team, helping people, selling, gift of the gab and all that.
 It wasn’t enough, the money didn’t matter, I wanted Saturday’s off the shopfloor and in the stadia.